 Step 4: Add chopped onion and tomatoes and garnish with coriander or parsley.

-Finally, I would like to suggest some more recipe from my blog like
+Finally, I would like to suggest some more recipes from my blog like

 Babaganosh- Middle Eastern DipCourse: Sides, dipsCuisine: Middle Eastern, Asian